AndersDeath/diary2/000-current.md

 I was in doctor's office in the morning he looked at sitiation and told me that I am recovering well.
 I want to believe in it.
 So, I do my best for being better.
 Also I did a lot of important persinal things today.
 I had to do it because my depression occupies me more and more.
 Besides that I was on monthly company update that our c level provides.
 The situation for the company is not good again.
 Also It's constant situation in the company in general and I was not surprised.
 I think that only companies from the US are good.
 EU is in the crisis.
 Sometimes I think that I selected wrong way.
 Will see.

-# 29 August - Dienstag - Yerevan - 707 Tag der Einwanderung - Heat Sunny
+# 29 August - Donnerstag - Yerevan - 707 Tag der Einwanderung - Heat Sunny

 I was in the office doctor again.
 He did some procedures that were really important.
 Eveything goes well for now even that I am not so good in general.
 I am in the middle of the process but already totaly tiered.
 The only thing that supports me that it is a finish line for my teeth treatment.
 I dreamd about it and I am almost done even that it is hard.

+# 30 August - Freitag. - Yerevan - 707 Tag der Einwanderung - Heat Sunny